Crash (1996 film): Plot

-Film producer James Ballard and his detached wife Catherine are in an open marriage.
-The couple engage in various trysts but, between them, have unenthusiastic sex.
-Their arousal is heightened by discussing the intimate details of their extramarital sex.
-She recounts sex that day with a stranger in a prop plane hangar.
-She was, however, left unsatisfied.
-When James replies he did not achieve satisfaction during his sexual encounter with one of his coworkers, Catherine replies, "maybe the next one".
+Film producer James Ballard and his wife, Catherine, are in an open marriage.
+The couple engages in various trysts, using the intimate details of their extramarital encounters to fuel their own sexual relations.
+Catherine recounts a sexual encounter she had that day with a stranger in a prop plane hangar, but she was left unsatisfied.
+When James responds that he did not achieve satisfaction during his own encounter with a coworker due to an interruption by a film crew member, Catherine replies, "Maybe the next one."

-While driving home from work late one night, James' car collides head-on with another, killing its male passenger.
-While trapped in the fused wreckage, Dr. Helen Remington, the driver and the dead passenger's wife, exposes a breast to James when she pulls off the shoulder harness of her seat belt.
+One night, while driving home from work, James's car collides head-on with another, killing its male passenger.
+While trapped in the fused wreckage, Dr. Helen Remington, the driver and the dead passenger's wife, exposes a breast to James as she removes the shoulder harness of her seatbelt.

-While recovering, James meets Helen again, as well as a man named Dr. Robert Vaughan, who takes a keen interest in the brace holding James's shattered leg together and photographs it.
-While leaving the hospital, Helen and James begin an affair, one primarily fueled by their shared experience of the car crash.
-Attempting to understand why they are so aroused by their car wreck, they go to witness one of Vaughan's cult meetings/performance pieces, during which he thoroughly re-creates the car crash that killed James Dean with authentic cars and stunt drivers.
+During his recovery, James meets Helen again and also encounters Robert Vaughan, who shows a keen interest in the brace holding James's shattered leg together.
+After departing the hospital, Helen and James begin an affair, driven primarily by their shared experience of the car crash.
+They attend one of Vaughan's cult-like performance pieces, where he meticulously recreates the car crash that killed James Dean using replica cars and stunt drivers.
 When Department of Transport officials break up the event, James flees with Helen and Vaughan.

-James soon becomes one of Vaughan's followers who fetishize car crashes, obsessively watching car safety test videos, photographing traffic collisions, and recounting the deaths of famous people in road accidents.
-Catherine, whom Vaughan has followed in his car on several occasions, begins to fantasize about him and James having sex.
-Although Vaughan initially claims that he is interested in the "reshaping of the human body by modern technology", his actual project is living out the philosophy that the car crash is a "benevolent psychopathology that beckons towards us".
+James soon becomes one of Vaughan's followers, who fetishize car crashes, obsessively watch car safety test videos, photograph traffic collisions, and recount the deaths of famous people in road accidents.
+Catherine, who has noticed Vaughan following her in his car on several occasions, begins to fantasize about him and James having sex.
+Although Vaughan initially claims that he is interested in the "reshaping of the human body by modern technology," his true project is living out the philosophy that the car crash is a "benevolent psychopathology that beckons toward us."